serverless-projects/serverless-authorizers/cognito/Cognito_issues_three_tokens/README.md

 ## Preparation

 * create cognito user pool
-* create a user in cognito user pool.
+* create at least one user in cognito user pool.
 If you want to create new user with command, reference `signup.sh`
-* update user pool id and client id in test.js
+* update user pool id and client id in `test.js`

 ## Usage